tejaswirajgit/Landslide-Detection-using-Sentinel-2-Data/README.md

 Metrics: Precision, recall, and F1 score for evaluating model performance.
 Flexible Data Handling: Handles Sentinel-2 multispectral data with features like slope and DEM.

-# Dataset
-The project uses Sentinel-2 satellite images with 14 bands, including RGB, NDVI, slope, and DEM.
-The training data is preprocessed into a shape of (128, 128, 6).

 # Data Source
 The dataset used in this project is available on Zenodo: https://zenodo.org/records/10463239